Tyler Construction Engineers, P.C.

 From many years in the industry, we have repeatedly found small contractors:

-1. Do not perform front end planning or lack taking the time to nail down the exact scope of work (SOW) before preparing estimates or schedules.
+1. Failing to conduct front-end planning or neglecting to define the exact Scope of Work (SOW) before preparing estimates or schedules.

-2. Not fully understanding or reviewing all contract documents of a project.
+2. Not thoroughly reviewing or understanding all contract documents related to the project.

-3. Practicing poor estimating methods that do not capture the specific (SOW) components.
+3. Using poor estimating methods that fail to accurately capture the specific components of the SOW.

-7. Do not perform early and ongoing risk management methods and systems, throughout a project (business development, bidding, building, billing and banking) lifecycle.
+7. Neglecting early and ongoing risk management throughout the project lifecycle—including business development, bidding, construction, billing, and financial management.

-15. Not fully utilizing or lack of job cost accounting and internal controls.
+15. Not utilizing job cost accounting systems or maintaining strong internal financial controls.

 Our mission is to assist small businesses with Strategic Business Decision-making, Improving Project Estimates and Schedules, developing and managing better Human Capital Investment Strategies, and understanding our Financial Industry Benchmarking Assessments.